stryker-mutator/stryker-net/docs/ProjectComponents.md

 Stryker.NET uses custom classes to keep track of folders and files.

-These FolderComponents and FileLeafs have readonly variants, this is done to ensure the mutated sourcecode and Mutants are not changed after the mutation is placed.
+These FolderComposite and FileLeafs have readonly variants, this is done to ensure the mutated sourcecode and Mutants are not changed after the mutation is placed.

 ### UML of the classes in the namespace Stryker.Core.ProjectComponents
 ![Folder Components](./images/ProjectComponents.png)

 ### Old Design
 The global structure was as follows:
-* ```FolderComponent```
+* ```FolderComposite```
 * ```FileLeaf```

 With the abstract class they both implement: